Litter, bins, graffiti, fly tipping, grass and trees

 - type of rubbish and how much there is (remember - don't touch it as it could be dangerous)

-- location of the rubbish - wether the dumped waste is near to any water such as a stream or river
+- location of the rubbish - whether the dumped waste is near to any water such as a stream or river

 - description of the person(s) dropping the waste - Approx height, age range and build

 - description of the vehicle used or any nearby vehicles acting suspiciously - registration numbers, make, model, colour and any special markings/logos

 If you see someone fly-tipping, it may be safest if you do not approach them.

 Please do not disturb the site in case there is evidence within the waste which can be used to catch and prosecute those responsible.